RW: Your new book 'The St Ives artists: a biography

 a structural or thematic way.

-few moments in the book when even people who are very familiar with
+than a few moments in the book when even people who are very familiar with

 particular St Ives artists and works of art will see them in a different